WinawerLab/sco/README.md

   target width and depth of the stimulus image in pixels.User-specified, with a default value of `(300,300)`.
 First used in `stimulus.core.calc_normalized_stimulus_images`

+* `pRF_blob_stds`: a positive number specifying the number of standard deviations to include in the pRF Gaussian blob definition.
+By default this value is 2.
+Used in the `pRF.core.calc_pRF_matrices function`.

 All the Kay2013 parameters can be a single float (in which case the same value is used for each voxel), a list/array of floats (which must